What Does The Top Of A Septic Tank Look Like? (Best solution)

 This tank is underground and waterproof, and it was designed and built specifically for receiving and partially treating raw home sanitary wastewater.
 Generally speaking, heavy materials settle at or near the bottom of the tank, whereas greases and lighter solids float to the surface.
 The sediments are retained in the tank, while the wastewater is sent to the drainfield for further treatment and dispersion once it has been treated.

-See also: How Much Is It To Empty A Septic Tank?
+See also: How To Install A Plastic Septic Tank?
+(Solution)

 Conventional System